-At OrthoCarolina, we recognize the importance of treating the entire patient and family, not just the affected limb.
+At OrthoCarolina, our orthopedic surgeons recognize the importance of treating the entire patient and family, not just the affected limb.
 The understanding of the function and anatomy of the brachial plexus and the psychological impact it has on individuals has improved considerably in recent years and so have patient outcomes.
 Our multi-disciplinary clinic combines physiatrists, researchers, and occupational therapists with our surgical team to give the specialized care that you or your loved one require.

 In addition to brachial plexus injuries, the physicians at the OrthoCarolina Brachial Plexus and Limb Paralysis Clinic specialize in other conditions that may lead to limb paralysis or dysfunction.
 Complex peripheral nerve injuries, brain injury, tetraplegia, or other paralytic illness can be treated similarly to brachial plexus injuries with a variety of nonoperative and surgical interventions.

 In our specialty clinic, we offer the full complement of diagnostic tests available in order to provide a comprehensive experience to our patients.
 Our surgical team is actively involved in research and regularly collaborates with other national centers to offer the latest and most innovative options to our patients.

 The Clinic Experience